CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-04-18-race_between_recursion_and_iteration.markdown

 {% endhighlight %}

 We start with printing the headers of our three-columned table: `n`, `recursion` and `iteration`.
 For each number < n we now print the time the two functions take for returning the result.
-At some point this takes really long, especially when using recursion, so we say: if the time `rec_time` or `it_time` reached more than 20 seconds, for the next call we just print `"--- too long ---"`.
+At some point this takes really long, especially when using recursion, so we say: if the time `rec_time` or `it_time` reaches more than 20 seconds, for the next call we just print `"--- too long ---"`.

 {% highlight python %}
 table(fib_recursion, fib_iteration, 50)